liquinlab/elm-smile/docs/randomization.md

 api.randomSeed()
 ```

-This will initialize the components with a random seed on each load of the View.
+This will initialize the component with a random seed each time the View is
+loaded.
 You can also provide a fixed seed using the same function:

 ```js
 const api = useAPI()